-Each spring, school elections are held to elect the senior leaders for the following year.
+Each spring, the School identifies senior leaders for the following year.
 Based on student and faculty votes, those boys who receive the highest leadership ranking have the opportunity to run for school leader.
-Candidates must demonstrate the ability to work independently and to balance academic commitments with other school responsibilities.
-In addition, candidates for school leader should have a clean disciplinary record.
-The week following leadership ranking, candidates give short speeches in support of their candidacy, and the school community votes to elect a school leader and an assistant school leader.
+Candidates need to demonstrate the ability to work independently and to balance academic commitments with other school responsibilities.
+Most importantly, they model the Core Values.

+School leader candidates give short speeches in support of their candidacy, and the school community votes to elect a school leader and an assistant school leader.

-After the school leader and assistant school leader have been named, the faculty meets to select the various job foremen, the Green Key leader, program assistants, Chapel leaders, and floor leaders from a slate comprising top-ranking vote recipients from the earlier school wide election.
+After the school leader and assistant school leader have been named, the faculty meets to select the various leadership positions, informed by the school-wide voting process.
 These selections are announced at the Investiture Ceremony in mid-May.
 The newly elected (rising) senior leaders meet with faculty advisors to the Senior Leadership Program to begin their leadership orientation at the end of the school year.
-In addition, the graduating seniors elect marshals and ushers from the eighth grade class, who participate in Commencement.

-Senior Leadership Positions for 2020-2021
+Senior Leadership Positions for 2022-2023